On the non-abelian Hodge locus I: Douady spaces of polarized distribution manifolds

 \begin{proof} This follows directly from Theorem \ref{fujiki} and Theorem \ref{barlet}. \end{proof}

-\begin{theorem} Let $Z\in \fD^{||}$ lie in a parallel Douady space.
+\begin{theorem} Let $Z\in \fD^{\Xi}$ lie in a horizontal Douady space.
 Then $Z$ is projective, and $L\big{|}_Z$ is an ample line bundle. \end{theorem}

 \begin{proof} A simplification of the proof in \cite[Thm.~1.1]{bakker-brunebarbe-tsimerman} applies.
 It follows from Siu and Demailly's resolution \cite{siu1, siu2, demailly} of the Grauert-Riemenschneider conjecture, applied to a resolution of $Z$, that $Z$ is Moishezon.
-We have the following lemma:
+Next, we have: